ktor-doc-jp/ktor-doc-jp/pages/docs/Getting-Started.md

 ### Next Steps

 This was the simplest example of getting a self-hosted Ktor application up and running.
 Next steps will be to understand the [Application](application) object as well as [Features](features).

-For a more detailed Getting Started example see [Getting Started with IDEA and Gradle](getting-started-IDEA-Gradle)
+For a more detailed guide to using IntelliJ IDEA see [Getting Started with IDEA](getting-started-idea)